 The Western Neuropathy Association is led by a volunteer Board of Directors.

-Pam Hart, President
+Pam Hart, Vice President, Treasurer

 Pam has served on the WNA Board for over 10 years.
 She was originally drawn to the organization because of its mission of support as her husband had diabetic neuropathy and she was anxious to find help for him, as well as understand the causes and relief agents.
 Pam stayed on the board because of Bev Anderson and her deep knowledge of the condition.
 With her background in Clinical Laboratories, Technology and Non-profit Organizations, Pam has been pleased to contribute to the development of the organization.